-Up until recently, PCGS had not yet certified this rarity, as many collectors preferred to keep the proof sets, in which the coins are housed, intact.
-However, because it is the dollar coin that is valuable and not the set itself, one collector decided to send the coin over to PCGS to see how it graded.
-That coin, graded PCGS PR69DCAM, is photographed below.
+Up until 2014, PCGS had not yet certified this rarity, as many collectors preferred to keep the proof sets, in which the coins are housed, intact.
+However, because it is the dollar coin that is valuable and not the set itself, a number of collectors have sent the coin over to PCGS for grading, including the coins photographed below, graded PR69DC and PR68DC.

 Since then, we’ve handled three or four of these modern numismatic rarities.
 We sent all but one of them to PCGS for certification, and they have graded either PR68DC or PR69DC.
 So far, none have graded PR70DC.
 (The coin that we did not send to PCGS appeared to have been struck with foreign matter on the die, as there were wiry marks on the Queen’s nose.
 We did not believe the coin would grade up well, if at all.)

 As of April 2020, PCGS has graded just nine of these coins.

 The 2005 kangaroo dollar in proof is a true modern rarity, and with an estimated forty of these coins available to collectors, it is rarer than the popular 2000 one dollar mule, and much more exclusive.